sunvisor/super-leopard/packages/pdf/README.md

 ### loadErrorImage

 Function to return an image to display if the data passed to the barcode is an error to return an image to be displayed if the data passed to the barcode is an error.
+If you do not specify, the image prepared by the library will be displayed.
 Usually, you will pass a function like the following.

 ```ts